bjcarlson42/blog-website-template-jekyll/_posts/2019-10-25-datafication-what-makes-humans-data-points.md

 tags: ['big data','datafication','internet of things']
 comments: true
 author: Benjamin Carlson
 description: Data is all around us and has been growing at an exponential rate in the past couple of years.
-Social media sites like Twitter and Instagram, activity trackers...
+Social media sites like Twitter and Instagram, activity trackers
+meta-description: datafication and the internet of things are a buzz word.
+They are growing bigger as big data and analytics takes off.
+In this article I'll talk about what is datafication and the internet of things
+keywords: 'datafication, datafication definition, what is datafication, internet of things'
 img: /assets/img/posts/3-datafication-what-makes-humans-data-points/datafication-what-makes-humans-data-points.png
 alt: Datafication
 ---